RaphaelHippe/CompeteLeague-Stats-Tool/README.md

 Maybe I will add a web view for this tool some time as well.

 ## Information
 Note you need League of Legends RAW stats from the CompeteLeague database in order to use this tool successfully.
-If you don't have access to the our API and you want to try out this tool feel free to contact me.
+If you don't have access to our API and you want to try out this tool feel free to contact me.

 ## How to use
 1. Clone this repo and make sure you have NodeJS installed on your computer.